Skip to content

 Now this is the important part;

-After the Dal is cooked, add 4-5 Tsps Ghee or White Butter and slow cook on a low flame for at least 15-20 minutes, stirring in between.
+After the Dal is cooked, add 4-5 Teaspoons of Ghee or White Butter and slow-cook on a low flame for at least 15-20 minutes, stirring in between.

-This is what gives the Dal a creamy and buttery taste, hence called Makhani.
+This is what gives the Dal a creamy and buttery taste, hence it is called Makhani.

-This Dal tastes better when it is allowed to sit.
-It always enhances the taste if you cook it a couple of hours before you are going to eat it.
+This Dal tastes better when it is allowed to sit for a while.
+It always enhances the taste if you cook it a couple of hours before eating.
 If you plan to have it for dinner, cook it in the morning of that day.

-You could use this same recipe to make Rajma (use the big wine-colored Rajma) and Chole (Use the white Kabuli Chana to make them) as well.
-Substitute The Urad Dal with soaked Rajma/Chole.
-Do not add the White Butter, add only Ghee in the final stage.
+You can use this same recipe to make Rajma (using the large, wine-colored Rajma) and Chole (Using the white Kabuli Chana to make them) as well.
+Substitute the Urad Dal with soaked Rajma/Chole.
+Do not add the White Butter; add only Ghee in the final stage.
 Skip the Ghee if making Chole.

 4.5 from 4 reviews